Atrangi Re: Soundtrack

-The original soundtrack and film score to Atrangi Re was composed by A. R. Rahman with lyrics written by Irshad Kamil.
-Rahman said that he created the soundtrack with the on-screen and off-screen personas of the lead actors in mind.
+The original soundtrack and film score to Atrangi Re was composed by A. R. Rahman, in his first major album composition for a T-Series Films production as well as Cape Of Good Films production, with lyrics written by Irshad Kamil.
+Rahman, who would compose a second time for a feature film starring Kumar since Blue (2009), said that he created the soundtrack with the on-screen and off-screen personas of the lead actors in mind.
 He further curated the songs and score with Rai's vision on bringing villages to life and offering an international perspective.
 As a result, he worked on folk-classical based compositions for the film's songs.
 The music reflects the moods and sentiments of the characters as the film plot travels across India.

 The songs "Chaka Chak" and "Rait Zara Si" were released as singles, before the seven-song soundtrack album being released by T-Series on 6 December 2021.
 The release coincided with a promotional launch event held in Mumbai with the attendance of the cast and crew, and a musical concert by Rahman and his team.
 The album received positive response with Financial Express summed up several critics' reviews, calling the soundtrack "heart-touching music rendered by veteran music composer A. R. Rahman".
 Rahman won IIFA Awards for Best Music Director and Best Background Score.

 Release

 The film was earlier set for a theatrical release on Valentine's Day (14 February 2021), as per the official announcement of the film.
 However, production delays due to the COVID-19 lockdown in India forced the makers to postpone the release to 6 August 2021.
 It did not release, as planned, due to the uncertainty prevailing over the reopening of theatres in Maharashtra.
 In September 2021, it was reported that the film might have a direct-to-digital release, despite the resumption of theatrical business in Maharashtra from October 2021.
 Akshay Kumar also hinted the possibilities of it, citing the saturation of big-budget theatrical release might impacts its collections, and further said that: "The film has a different subject and storyline, which has never been heard before.
 For me and Rai, the most suited platform must be chosen for the film."
 In mid-November 2021, the producers announced that the film will have a digital release through Disney+ Hotstar on the occasion of Christmas Eve (24 December 2021).
-The film was also dubbed in Tamil and released under the title Galatta Kalyaanam and Sara Ali Khan's as well as Akshay Kumar's voice in the Tamil version was dubbed by Chinmayi and Mano respectively.
+The film was also dubbed in Tamil and released under the title Galatta Kalyaanam, and Sara Ali Khan's and Akshay Kumar's voice in the Tamil version was dubbed by popular playback singers Chinmayi and Mano respectively.
 The title of the Tamil version was taken from Sivaji Ganesan's 1968 film of the same name.
-The Tamil-version of the film was also released on the same day, coinciding with the premiere of the Hindi version.
+The Tamil-version of the film was also released on the same day.